Introduction

 Campu Rumanilu

-The Campu Rumanilu is an easy walking trail on the coast.
+The Campu Rumanilu is an easy-to-walk trail along the coast.
 Starting from the citadel of Bonifacio and leading to spectacular viewpoints and ending in Saint Antoine beach

 The complete trail length is about 3,65km one way, but we can simply do part of it.
 That’s what we did and along the way, we got stunning views of Bonifacio and the coast.